Our favorite books featuring characters on a road trip

 The Road Trip by Beth O’Leary

 Four years ago, Dylan and Addie fell in love under the Provence sun, but their relationship ended two years later and they haven’t spoken since.
 Today, Dylan’s and Addie’s lives collide again as they crash their cars at the start of their journey to their friend’s wedding.
-Forced to share a car with three other people, Dylan and Addie are forced to confront the choices they made that tore them apart—and ask themselves whether that final decision was the right one after all.
+Forced to share a car with three other people, Dylan and Addie are forced to confront the choices —and a car with three others—they made that tore them apart.
+And the two must ask themselves whether that final decision was the right one after all.

 Sing Unburied Sing by Jesmyn Ward

 When the thirteen year old Jojo’s father is released from prison, his mom packs her kids and a friend into her car and drives north to the heart of Mississippi and Parchman Farm, the State Penitentiary.
-At Parchman, there is another thirteen-year-old boy, the ghost of a dead inmate who carries all of the ugly history of the South with him in his wandering.
-He too has something to teach Jojo about fathers and sons, about legacies, about violence, about love.
+At Parchman, there is another thirteen-year-old boy.
+He is the ghost of a dead inmate who carries all of the ugly history of the South.
+And he too has something to teach Jojo about fathers and sons, about legacies, about violence, about love.

 An Abundance of Katherines by John Green

-When it comes to relationships, Colin Singleton’s type is girls named Katherine.
+Colin Singleton’s type is girls named Katherine.
 And when it comes to girls named Katherine, Colin is always getting dumped.
 Nineteen times, to be exact.
-On a road trip miles from home, Colin is on a mission to prove The Theorem of Underlying Katherine Predictability, which he hopes will predict the future of any relationship, avenge Dumpees everywhere, and finally win him the girl.
-Love, friendship, and a dead Austro-Hungarian archduke add up to surprising and heart-changing conclusions in this ingeniously layered comic novel about reinventing oneself.
+On a road trip miles from home, Colin is on a mission to prove The Theorem of Underlying Katherine Predictability.
+A theory he hopes will predict the future of any relationship, avenge Dumpees everywhere, and finally win him the girl.
+Love, friendship, and a dead archduke add up to surprising and heart-changing conclusions.

 I Wanna Be Where You Are by Kristina Forest

-When Chloe Pierce’s mom forbids her to apply for a spot at the dance conservatory of her dreams, she devises a secret plan to drive two hundred miles to the nearest audition.
-But Chloe hits her first speed bump when her annoying neighbor Eli insists upon hitching a ride, threatening to tell Chloe’s mom if she leaves him and his smelly dog, Geezer, behind.
-So now Chloe’s chasing her ballet dreams down the east coast—two unwanted (but kinda cute) passengers in her car, butterflies in her stomach, and a really dope playlist on repeat.
+When Chloe Pierce’s mom forbids her to apply for a spot at the dance conservatory of her dreams, she devises a secret plan to drive 200 miles to the nearest audition.
+But Chloe hits her first speed bump when her annoying neighbor Eli insists upon hitching a ride.
+So now Chloe’s chasing her ballet dreams down the east coast.
+Two unwanted (but kinda cute) passengers in her car, butterflies in her stomach, and a really dope playlist on repeat.

 Oye by Melissa Mogollon

 Structured as a series of one-sided phone calls from our spunky, sarcastic narrator, Luciana, to her older sister, Mari, this wildly inventive debut chronicles the events of her senior year after her grandmother receives a shocking medical diagnosis.
-When Abue moves into Luciana’s bedroom, she is forced to step into the role of caretaker, translator, and keeper of the devastating family secrets that Abue begins to share.
+Luciana is forced to step into the role of caretaker, translator, and keeper of the devastating family secrets that Abue begins to share.
 Luciana suddenly finds herself center stage, facing down adulthood—and rising to the occasion.

 The Travelling Cat Chronicles by Hiro Arikawa

 With simple yet descriptive prose, this novel gives voice to Nana the cat and his owner, Satoru, as they take to the road on a journey with no other purpose than to visit three of Satoru’s longtime friends.
-Or so Nana is led to believe… With his crooked tail—a sign of good fortune—and adventurous spirit, Nana is the perfect companion for the man who took him in as a stray.
+Or so Nana is led to believe… With his crooked tail and adventurous spirit, Nana is the perfect companion.
 And as they travel in a silver van across Japan, with its ever-changing scenery and seasons, they will learn the true meaning of courage and gratitude, of loyalty and love.

 The Road to Tender Hearts by Annie Hartnett

 At sixty-three years old, million-dollar lottery winner PJ Halliday would be the luckiest man in Pondville, Massachusetts, if it weren’t for the tragedies of his life: the sudden death of his eldest daughter and the way his marriage fell apart after that.
 But when PJ reads the obituary of his old romantic rival, he realizes his high school sweetheart, Michelle Cobb, is finally single again.
-Before PJ can hit the road, tragedy strikes and he is joined by his daughter, his estranged brother’s grandchildren, and a former therapy cat.
-This could be the second chance PJ has long hoped for—a fresh shot at love and parenting—but does he have the strength to do both those things again?
+Tragedy strikes before PJ can hit the road.
+His daughter, his estranged brother’s grandchildren, and a former therapy cat join him.
+This could be the second chance PJ has long hoped for.
+But does he have the strength to do both those things again?

 Bird Summons by Leila Aboulela

 When Salma, Moni, and Iman–friends and active members of their local Muslim Women’s group–decide to take a road trip together to the Scottish Highlands, they leave behind lives often dominated by obligation, frustrated desire, and dull predictability.
 Each wants something more out of life, but fears the cost of taking it.
-When the women are visited by the Hoopoe, a sacred bird from Muslim and Celtic literature, they are compelled to question their relationships to faith and femininity, love, loyalty, and sacrifice.
+The women are visited by the Hoopoe, a sacred bird from Muslim and Celtic literature.
+And they are compelled to question their relationships to faith and femininity, love, loyalty, and sacrifice.

 Let’s Get Lost by Adi Alsaid

-Curated by award-winning travel and lifestyle photographer Finn Beales, Let’s Get Lost offers pure visual escapism, with over 200 spectacular shots of remote and beautiful places.
+Let’s Get Lost offers pure visual escapism, with over 200 spectacular shots of remote and beautiful places.
 Chapters capturing off-grid coastal views, rugged mountain landscapes, majestic forests and expansive wildernesses are all featured.
-From the Pacific Northwest to Southeast Asia, New Zealand to Scandinavia, for the armchair traveller, this book represents a breathtaking visual compendium of how beautiful the world can be, with truly awe-inspiring full-page reproductions of some of Instagram’s most talented landscape photographers.
+For the armchair traveller, this book represents a breathtaking visual compendium of how beautiful the world can be.
+And it includes truly awe-inspiring full-page reproductions of some of Instagram’s most talented landscape photographers.

 When the World Tips Over by Jandy Nelson